-Below are a few simple steps you can take to use water more efficiently at home.
+Below are resources to help you use water more efficiently at home.

 2. Make sure your plumbing fixtures are not broken or defective.